YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Discussion

-We conclude with an update of the numerical environmental footprint estimated in Paper I, which already accounts for most of the impact related to the method development and testing for 2D and 3D datasets.
-For this SDC2 study, we estimate the additional compute time at 4000 GPU hours, which includes the 1000 hours granted to MINERVA on Jean-Zay during the original challenge.
-Using the same estimates of 0.5 kW of average power consumption when training with a single GPU, and France's carbon intensity estimated by the ADEME for 2022 at 52 ${\rm CO_2\text{-e}/kWh}$, the added impact is about 104 kg of ${\rm CO_2\text{-e}}$.
+We conclude by updating the numerical environmental footprint estimated in Paper I, which already accounts for most of the impact associated with the YOLO-CIANNA method development and testing for 2D and 3D datasets.
+For this SDC2 study, we estimate the specific additional computational time to 4000 GPU hours, which includes the 1000 hours granted to MINERVA on Jean-Zay during the original challenge.
+Using the same estimates of 0.5 kW of average system power consumption when training with a single GPU, and France's carbon intensity estimated by the ADEME for 2022 at 52 g${\rm CO_2\text{-e}/kWh}$, the added impact is about 104 kg of ${\rm CO_2\text{-e}}$.